Constraint-Aware Reinforcement Learning via Adaptive Action Scaling: Methodology

 This design is particularly well-suited for \textbf{off-policy reinforcement learning}, where updates are performed using transitions stored in a replay buffer, independent of the current policy.
 Since the regulator modulates actions \emph{after} sampling from the policy \( \pi_\phi(\cdot \mid s) \), the executed action \( \tilde{a} = \rho_\theta(s, a, \hat{c}) \odot a \) differs from the originally sampled action \( a \), and only the regulated action is stored and used for training.
 Off-policy methods naturally accommodate this, as policy and critic updates rely on the actual executed actions rather than the distribution used to generate them.

-\textbf{Implementation Details.} The proposed method integrates a standard off-policy RL agent with a lightweight action regulator network for constraint satisfaction.
-The RL agent follows its baseline implementation without modification.
-The regulator is a feedforward neural network with two hidden layers of sizes [256, 256] and ReLU activations, outputting element-wise scaling factors between 0 and 1 via a sigmoid activation to modulate the agent's actions.
-The regulator is trained using predicted costs from twin cost critics.
-Each cost critic is a feedforward network with two hidden layers of sizes [256, 256] and Tanh activations, taking state-action pairs as input and outputting a scalar cost prediction.
+\textbf{Implementation Details.} The RL agent follows its baseline implementation without modification.
+The regulator and twin cost critics are feedforward neural networks with two hidden layers of 256 units and ReLU activations.
+The regulator outputs element-wise scaling factors $\rho \in (0,1]^d$ via a sigmoid activation and is trained using the twin cost critics' predictions.
+The code is provided online\footnote{https://github.com/HumanoidsBonn/Constraint-Aware-Adaptive-Action-Scaling}.